-We went on a hunt to find some of the best pancakes London has to offer and we promise you will not be disappointed by what is on offer.
+We went on a hunt to find some of the best pancakes in London and we promise you will not be disappointed by the pancakes on offer in London.

 “Pancakes are for life, not just Pancake Day”

 As soon as you enter My Old Dutch you are greeted with the divine smell of the pancakes.
-The menu here will not disappoint you, it is so extensive that deciding which pancake to settle for is a challenge in itself.
+The menu is so extensive that deciding which pancake to settle for is a challenge in itself.
 The savoury options on offer include topping like lamb stew, chilli con carne to chicken curry ( yes, you are reading it right! ).
-If you are looking to satisfy that sweet tooth there’s berries compote, fresh fruit salad, and even Vermeer however, if you would like to play it safe they also have all the classics such as sugar and lemon and Nutella along with variations of butterscotch.
+If you are looking to satisfy that sweet tooth there’s berries compote, fresh fruit salad, and even Vermeer.
+If you are one to play it safe they also have all the classics such as sugar and lemon and Nutella along with variations of butterscotch and much more.

 These Dutch style pancakes are enormous but thinner than the standard buttermilk pancakes.
 They leave you feeling satisfied without feeling overstuffed.
-To make things even better they offer various gluten-free options too.
+To make things even better they offer various gluten-free pancakes.